Atlanta Wrongful Death Attorney

 Help Starts with The Champion Firm.

-Over $65 Million Won.
+Over $100 Million Won.

 Compassion & Experience Matter After a Fatal Accident.

 When someone you love dies due to someone else’s negligence, you may find yourself dealing with challenges.
 Not only have you lost a loved one, but you may also have substantial expenses: their medical bills and funeral costs, replacing their income, or replacing the services they provided for your family.
-The funds from that claim will not bring back a loved one, but they can make it easier to cover the expenses that pile up after their death.

-Understanding Wrongful Death Cases
+Georgia Wrongful Death Laws

 WATCH: Who can bring a wrongful death claim in Georgia?

-Who Can File a Wrongful Death Claim?
+Who Can File a Wrongful Death Claim in Georgia?

-Surviving parents of the deceased.
+Surviving Parents of the Deceased

 If the deceased person does not have a surviving spouse or children who are able to file a lawsuit, a surviving parent can file a claim.